 is the vice president of product strategy for Oracle Cloud Infrastructure and the general manager for its Dyn Global Business Unit (GBU).
 York has been an executive with Dyn since 2008.
 During his years there he spearheaded company growth and corporate strategy, which led to its acquisition by Oracle in 2016.
 In his current role, York focuses on product strategy, market development and evangelism for Oracle’s cloud platform and is responsible for overall Dyn GBU operations.

 As an expert in the global Internet, cloud, SaaS, IaaS, and technology markets and trends, York has been featured in Entrepreneur, The New York Times, USA Today, The Wall Street Journal, Dark Reading, Wired, TechCrunch, Web Hosting Industry Review, NPR’s All Tech Considered, and PBS’s Frontline.
 He has been a guest speaker at many conferences including CIO Summit, Gartner, HostingCon, MPOWER Cybersecurity Summit, Interop, LAUNCH, The Next Web, and Web Summit.

-Kyle has spent the entirety of his career working in the “as-a-service” business model.
-Prior to joining Dyn, Kyle spent six years at SaaS company, WhippleHill Communications, Inc., acquired by Blackbaud Inc. (Nasdaq: BLKB).
-In addition to his efforts at Dyn, Kyle is also a board member, advisor and investor in several fast growth startups, including 3rd generation family business, YORK Athletics MFG.
+York has spent his career working in the “as-a-service” business model.
+Prior to joining Dyn, he spent six years at SaaS company WhippleHill Communications, which was acquired by Blackbaud in 2014.
+In addition to his efforts at Dyn, he is a board member, advisor, and investor in several fast-growth startups.
+York holds a BS in marketing from Bentley University.